QuestPDF/QuestPDF-Documentation/docs/concepts/dynamic-components.md

 }
 ```

 The implementation of this component is quite simple.
-For each page, the component generates multiple versions of the layout, testing how much space is required to various number of items in the table.
-Please notice that the `DynamicContent.CreateElement` method returns an object implementing the `IDynamicElement` interface.
-This interface can be used to access size of the element.
-This size can be compared to available space, so the biggest table with the highest number of rows is chosen.
+For each page, the component generates multiple versions of the layout, testing how much space is required for various numbers of items in the table.
+Please note that the `DynamicContent.CreateElement` method returns an object implementing the `IDynamicElement` interface.
+This interface can be used to access the size of the element.
+This size can be compared to the available space, so the biggest table with the highest number of rows is chosen.

 ```csharp
 public class OrdersTable : IDynamicComponent<OrdersTableState>